udaan-iitt/editions/2024_Spring/puppet-show.md

   their magical achievements, stir your empathy for their potion-making mishaps, and offer a potion of gratitude for their unwavering dedication.
 thumbnail: images/teamwork.jpg
-authors: Sneha Battula, Bineet Barman, Akhil Krishnan, Neerav Sreekumar
+authors: Sneha Battula, Bineet Barman, Akhil Krishnan, Neerav Sreekumar, Tarun J Palani
 starred: true
 abio: none
 ---